-203 Today, only two subversive guerrilla groups confronting the Colombian State's authority are still active: the Army of National Liberation (ELN for its Spanish initials), which is currently at the first stages of a peace negotiation with the government still with uncertain results, and the Colombian Armed Revolutionary Forces (FARC, for its Spanish initials), which has not shown any serious desire of holding peace negotiations with the current government, and which in the last years has continued the commission of atrocities against the civil society.
+- Today, only two subversive guerrilla groups confronting the Colombian State's authority are still active: the Army of National Liberation (ELN for its Spanish initials), which is currently at the first stages of a peace negotiation with the government still with uncertain results, and the Colombian Armed Revolutionary Forces (FARC, for its Spanish initials), which has not shown any serious desire of holding peace negotiations with the current government, and which in the last years has continued the commission of atrocities against the civil society.
 However, several other subversive guerrilla groups have confronted the State in previous times, such as the April 19 Movement (M-19 for its Spanish initials), the Popular Liberation Army (EPL for its Spanish initials), the indigenous guerrilla group Quintín Lame, the Workers' Revolutionary Party (PRT for its Spanish initials), and the Current of Socialist Renewal (CRS for its Spanish initials).
 The latter groups received amnesties in the 1990s.
-At varying magnitudes, all these groups have committed atrocities against the civilian population, particularly homicides and kidnappings.

-204 It is a notorious fact that the State, through its armed forces, participates in the armed conflict combating guerrilla groups and more recently paramilitary groups.
+At varying magnitudes, all these groups have committed atrocities against the civilian population, particularly homicides and kidnappings. - It is a notorious fact that the State, through its armed forces, participates in the armed conflict combating guerrilla groups and more recently paramilitary groups.
 Paradoxically, however, the current government denies the existence of an armed conflict in Colombia and instead talks about a terrorist threat, apparently with the objective of impeding the international political recognition of guerrilla groups as organized armed groups.
 See Uprimny, R., 2005, "¿Existe o no conflicto armado en Colombia?" ["Is there or is not there an armed conflict in Colombia?"], Plataforma Colombiana Democracia, Derechos Humanos y Desarrollo (ed.); Más Allá del Embrujo: Tercer año de gobierno de Álvaro Uribe Vélez?"
 [Beyond Enchantment: Third Year of Alvaro Uribe Vélez's Government], Bogota, Plataforma Colombiana Democracia, Derechos Humanos y Desarrollo.
-It has also been judicially proven (both at the national and the international levels) that agents of the Colombian State have been responsible for international human rights and humanitarian law violations either by commission or omission.
+It has also been judicially proven (both at the national and the international levels) that agents of the Colombian State have been responsible for international human rights and huhave committed atrocities against the civilian population on a significant scale.

+Third, the conflict has produced approximately three million victims of internal forced displacement, and more than 100,000 victims of other atrocious crimes, including massacres, forced disappearances, manitarian law violations either by commission or omission.
 See, for instance, the five cases that have been decided by the Inter-American Court of Human Rights against the Colombian State, regarding atrocities committed by paramilitaries with the collaboration or omission of agents of the public force.
 Inter-American Court of Human Rights, Case of the massacre of 19 merchants v.
 Colombia, Ruling of 5 July 2004, series C No. 109; Case of the massacre of Mapiripán v.
 Colombia, Ruling of 15 September 2005, series C No. 134; Case of the massacre of Pueblo Bello, Ruling of 31 January 2006, series C No. 140; Caso of the massacres of Ituango v.
 Colombia, Ruling of 1 July 2006, series C No. 149; Caso of the massacre of La Rochela v.
 Colombia, Ruling of 11 May 2007, series C No. 163.